Bengal bypoll results: Clean sweep for Trinamool in all four constituencies - www.lokmattimes.com

 The Congress candidate Mohit Sengupta came a distant third, bagging 23,116 votes.

-Krishna Kalyani also got elected in 2021 from Raiganj Assembly constituency in 2021 but that time as a BJP candidate.
+Kalyani also got elected in 2021 from Raiganj Assembly constituency but that time as a BJP candidate.
 However, he had to resign as the legislator before the recently-concluded Lok Sabha polls as he contested as a Trinamool Congress candidate from Raiganj Lok Sabha and suffered defeat.

-At Ranaghat-Dakshin Assembly constituency, the Trinamool Congress candidate Dr Mukut Mani Adhikari got elected by a margin of 39,048 votes defeating the BJP’s Manoj Kumar Biswas.
+At Ranaghat-Dakshin Assembly constituency, Trinamool Congress candidate Mukut Mani Adhikari got elected by a margin of 39,048 votes defeating the BJP's Manoj Kumar Biswas.

-Like Kalyani, Adhikari also got elected from Ranaghat-Dakshin in 2021 but that time as a BJP candidate.
-However, he had to resign as legislator before the recent Lok Sabha polls as he contested as a Trinamool Congress candidate from Ranaghat Lok Sabha, where he got defeated.
+Like Kalyani, Adhikari also got elected from Ranaghat-Dakshin in 2021 but as a BJP candidate.
+However, he had to resign as a legislator before the recent Lok Sabha polls as he contested as a Trinamool Congress candidate from Ranaghat Lok Sabha, where he got defeated.

-At Bagda Assembly in North 24 Parganas District, the Trinamool Congress’ candidate Madhuparna Thakur got elected by 33,455 votes defeating the BJP candidate Binay Kumar Biswas.
+At Bagda Assembly, the Trinamool Congress' candidate Madhuparna Thakur got elected by 33,455 votes defeating BJP candidate Binay Kumar Biswas.

-All India Forward Bloc candidate Gour Biswas came in the distant third position bagging just 8.189 votes.
+All India Forward Bloc candidate Gour Biswas was distant third position bagging just 8,189 votes.

-In the 2021 Assembly polls, the BJP candidate Biswajit Das got elected from Bagda.

-Maniktala bypoll was necessitated by the demise of the erstwhile Trinamool Congress legislator Sadhan Pandey.
+The Maniktala bypoll was necessitated following the demise of erstwhile Trinamool Congress legislator Sadhan Pandey.

 The Trinamool Congress fielded his widow Supti Pandey.